antoinedurr/ScratchXML/getting_started/README.md

 ```
 The 'selected' parameter can take True (return only selected shots), False (return only non-selected shots), or None (return all shots).

-#### Reverse shot order within slots
+#### [Example 3](https://github.com/antoinedurr/ScratchXML/blob/main/getting_started/scratch_example3.py) - Reverse shot order within slots
-A more sophisticated usage reverses shot versions within a slot:
+A more sophisticated usage reverses shot versions within a slot.
 ```
-from scratchXML import Scratch scratch = Scratch(xml='cmd-0.xml')  # read cmd-0.xml and convert into a Scratch() hierarchy
+from scratchXML import Scratch scratch = Scratch(xml='xml/example3.xml')  # read cmd-0.xml and convert into a Scratch() hierarchy

-for construct in scratch.constructs: for slot in s.constructs[0].slots:
+for construct in scratch.constructs: for slot in construct.slots:
     slot.shots = reversed(slot.shots)  # see limitations
-scratch['update'] = "Y" # tell Scratch to update from the resulting xml scratch.write('res-0.xml')  # write out resulting file
+scratch['@update'] = "Y"               # tell Scratch to update from the resulting xml scratch.write('xml/output.xml')        # write out resulting file
 ```
+In Scratch, export is Timeline, but Wait-til-finished is on, this causes Scratch to pass a results file argument to the script.
+Scratch needs to be told to update itself with what it reads back in.

 #### Create XML from scratch
 You can also create a Scratch timeline from the ground up, though this approach is not yet well supported: